FrogBomb/lwf_test/README.md

 ##Basic Usage:##

-The main tools in this module are the "makeTester" wrapper function, the "Tester" method bound to the wrapper, and the "printFinalResults" helper function.
+The main tools in this module are the "makeTester" wrapper function, the "Tester" method that binds to the function, and the "printFinalResults" helper function.

 The simplist use case is the following: